 Winning new clients - 11 quick tips to get more!

 It's so annoying, you're working hard, have a better offer than your local competitors - but you're STILL not winning clients (well not enough to make the effort worthwhile).
 Now let's be more precise, you're actually working flat out, you've almost (but not quite) forgotten why you started your accountancy firm in the first place, but getting clients isn't happening properly.

 Here are 11 quick tips to help you get more high fee-paying clients.
 Read more

 Need to get better at converting leads?
 Here is why it is not about your selling ability

 How many accountants (and other professionals!) have you heard say "if only we were better at converting leads that come our way"?
 Maybe you've said it yourself, maybe you hear it when networking with your peers.
 Actually I suspect that pretty much every accountant AND professional advisor can relate to this.
 From a personal point of view, there is nothing more galling that not converting a hot prospect.
 This article actually explores why sales professionals have got it all wrong over the years.
 Your ability to convert leads is less to do with your sales skills and everything to do with your marketing skills.
 Read more

 How to use extraordinary client service to generate client referrals

-Many small accountancy firms rely on client referrals as their primary means of acquiring new clients.
+Many small accountant firms rely on client referrals as their primary means of acquiring new clients.
 One of the ways to maximise your client referrals is to deliver extraordinary client service.
-Extraordinary client service isn’t just good service, it’s the type of service which will get your clients talking about how good you are.
-In this blog post I explore what drives extraordinary client service.
+Extraordinary client service isn't just good service, it's the type of service which will get your clients talking about how good you are.
+In this blog post we explore what drives extraordinary client service.
 Read more

 Buying behaviour for accountancy services has changed.
 Have you kept up?